 Dogs or cats that are choking may cough forcefully, drool, gag, or paw at their mouth.
 They may also hold their mouth open and show signs of agitation.
 If you think your pet is choking, do not stick your fingers in its mouth because you can easily be bitten or push the object further in.
 Instead, you can try to dislodge the object by thumping the animal between the shoulder blades or by applying several quick, squeezing compressions on both sides of the ribcage.

 Do not remove foreign objects that have penetrated the skull, chest, or abdomen.
 Prevent the object from moving or penetrating further.
 If an arrow has penetrated the abdomen, do not let the shaft of the arrow move during transport.
-It may be necessary to stabilize the shaft of the arrow just outside the body and, holding it firmly, cut the shaft off.
+It may be necessary to stabilize the shaft of the arrow just outside the body and, holding it firmly, cut some of the shaft off but leaving at least 2 inches (5 centimeters) outside the body wall.

 Heat stroke is another emergency.
 Normal rectal temperature for cats and dogs is about 101.5°F to 102°F (38.6°C to 38.9°C).
 Signs of heat stroke include skin that is hot to the touch, vomiting, drooling, rapid panting, distress, loss of coordination, collapse, and unconsciousness.
 Remove the animal from the heat.
-Use cool water, ice packs, or wet towels to cool the head and body.
+Use cool water, ice packs, or wet towels to cool the head and body (especially on the belly).
+Take the animal to a veterinary clinic as soon as possible.
 Offer small amounts of water after the pet has begun to cool down.
 Do not immerse the animal in cold water.

 Hypothermia (overexposure to cold) usually results when an animal has been lost or outside in very cold weather for a long time after another accident or injury, such as a car accident.
 Signs of hypothermia include slow pulse, shallow breathing, disorientation, collapse, and unconsciousness.
-Shivering is not a usual sign of hypothermia in pets.
+Shivering is not usually a sign of hypothermia in pets.
 If the animal is wet, first dry it thoroughly, and then place wrapped warm (not hot) water bottles around the body.
 White, numb skin may be frozen or frostbitten.
-Thaw the area slowly; do not rub it or apply snow or warm water.
+For suspected frostbite, thaw the area slowly; do not rub it or apply snow or warm water.

 Dogs or cats that have neck or throat injuries caused by strangulation, such as hanging by their collar, should be taken to the veterinarian immediately.
 Remove the collar and use a makeshift harness from rope or an extra leash to control the animal.